shriyanka/cool-scripts/color/README.md

 # How to use it

+Download the zip file and place it in your django-project

+add 'color' to your INSTALLED_APPS and 'color.middleware.SetColorMiddleware' in your MIDDLEWARE_CLASSES

-suppose you have a following HTML snippet using bootsrap framework
+Now, suppose you have a following HTML snippet using bootsrap framework

 <div class="container-fluid">
 	<nav class="navbar navbar-default navbar-fixed-top">